thomasrosales/django-dump-object/README.md

 Into of any app folder copy & paste the folder management/ int he root path.

 ## Usage
+Notice that the --attr-filter and --attr-val are list of values, besides the --attr-filter is the building of the field model and the query filter.
+For Example: id__exac

 ```bash
 python manage.py dump_object appName.ModelName --attr-filter "pk__lte" --attr-val 30 --no-follow  > result.json